 DDS Gateways exist for many other connectivity technologies, including DNP3, C37.118, Modbus, HLA, JMS and so on.
-The DDS-Web v1.0 specification1 defines a standardized gateway for Web Services.
-A standard for a gateway between OPC-UA and DDS is underway at the OMG.
-The OPC Foundation is developing an OPC-UA-DDS pubsub profile2 with the goal of adding DDS as an additional publish-subscribe communication option to OPC-UA.
-Work is underway at oneM2M, investigating an interworking gateway between oneM2M and DDS, a DDS protocol binding for oneM2M, and DDS based direct exchange of data between oneM2M entities3.
+The DDS-Web v1.0 specification defines a standardized gateway for Web Services.
+A standard for a gateway between OPC UA and DDS is underway at the OMG.
+The OPC Foundation is developing an OPC UA-DDS pubsub profile with the goal of adding DDS as an additional publish-subscribe communication option to OPC UA.
+Work is underway at oneM2M, investigating an interworking gateway between oneM2M and DDS, a DDS protocol binding for oneM2M, and DDS based direct exchange of data between oneM2M entities.

-1 See [OMG-DDSWEB]
+&lt;sup>1 See [OMG-DDSWEB]

-2 See [OPC-DDS]
+&lt;sup>2 See [OPC-DDS]

-3 See [ONEM2M-27]
+&lt;sup>3 See [ONEM2M-27]